MKapse2308/MKapse2308/README.md

 - 👋 Hi, I’m @MKapse2308
 - 👀 I’m interested in Data Analysis, Machine Learning and Artificial Intelligence
 - 🌱 I’m currently learning Fundamentals of Data Analysis.
-I'm also pursuing a Google Data Analytics Professional Course.
 - 💞️ I’m looking to collaborate on Learning Data Realated Skills
 - 📫 You can connect with me on [LinkedIn](https://www.linkedin.com/in/mandaar-kapse-913037251/)